Blanc de Blanc’s Sparkling Wine and St. Andre Cheese

 Neil is always so good at identifying fruit aromas in the wines, he noticed apple and pear while I thought it smelled buttery and kind of stale.
 During our initial sips it tasted tart, dry, and lemony to me but I didn’t like the smell.
 Neil found apple and pear flavors also with a brut taste and said it was “pretty good for $4.50!”

 When I had Brie in the past I thought it was okay but it’s been fun trying some other soft cheeses.
 The St. Andre cheese was tart, smooth, creamy, a little funky, and clean.
 The flavor reminded me of sharp cheddar.
 Neil thought it was really tart, creamy, and kind of bland.
 Have the other soft cheeses sounded too intense for you?
 Maybe this would be a good alternative for you.
-Click the link to the left so you can try it!

 The pairing of Blanc de Blancs and St. Andre cheese was pretty interesting.
 I found the cheese to make the wine more crisp and Neil noticed the wine cutting through the fat of the cheese.
 We both picked up on the fizziness being magnified and the wine bringing out the funkiness of the cheese.
 We both enjoyed this pairing.